Many voters participate, but others sit it out, saying vote is "rigged"

 “Attempts were made to show the world that there is no democracy in Iran and that the people are not the ones who have the power to elect their leaders,” she said.
 “That’s why the Friday elections represent the people’s will to participate in determining their own future and their country’s fate.”

-“The underlying issue is whether or not you support Ahmadinejad,” said Sadegh Zibakalam, a political scientist at Tehran University.
+“The underlying issue is whether or not you support [Iranian President Mahmoud] Ahmadinejad,” said Sadegh Zibakalam, a political scientist at Tehran University.

 Several of Ahmadinejad’s top political allies have also been subjected to lawsuits and investigations.

-In the run-up to this week’s vote, the supreme leader urged factions to overcome previous divisions and repeatedly called for unity.
+In the run-up to this week’s vote, Khamenei has urged factions to overcome previous divisions, by calling repeatedly for unity.